Villa

 Thanks to the mountains behind them, the coastal areas from the Var to

-the Italian border are singularly well protected from weather fronts
+- are singularly well protected

 coming down from the north, and for this reason benefit from a climate